alexashley/keycloak-pkce/README.md

 ```
 Finished authorization code flow with PKCE
-Verified that tokens cannot be exchanged when code verifier is invalid
+Verified that code cannot be exchanged when code verifier is invalid
-Verified that tokens cannot be exchange when code verifier is not present
+Verified that code cannot be exchanged when code verifier is not present
 ```